-The best Steak Ale Pie I have ever tasted.
-This recipe was one that my mom would make every Sunday, and I could smell it cooking all day long!
+Steak and Ale Pie is a traditional Scottish meal.
+With flaky puff pastry on top, this is the best pie I’ve ever tasted.
+This recipe is one that my mom would make every Sunday, and I could smell it cooking all day long!

 It was a thing.
-If you visit any local butcher shop in my hometown, they’ll exclaim that their own steak pie is the best and that any other butcher’s pies are terrible.
+If you visit any local butcher shop in my hometown, they’ll exclaim that their own steak and ale pie is the best and that any other butcher’s pies are terrible.

 Can you believe that there are still independent local butchers?
 I remember going in as a boy, walking on the sawdust floor and peering at them chopping up carcasses with huge cleavers and bloodied aprons.

-My perfect steak ale pie must have a thick, dark gravy.
+The perfect Scottish pie must have a thick, dark gravy.
 The meat has to be tender and flaky and the rich taste comes from hours and hours of slow cooking.
 The top must be a layer of light puff pastry cooked long enough to not be soggy on the bottom, but short enough not to be burned on the surface.
 You can use a heavy pie pan or regular pie dish to make this pie.

 Can you see why I’m picky about my steak pie?